 - a) Micronesia has 1000 inhabitants with identical incomes and tastes.
 Each inhabitant has a demand for G television hours as a function of the price P which is paid according to the equation: G=30-0.1P, where P is measured in dollar terms.
-The cost of supplying an hour of television broadcasting equals \$30,000.
-How many hours of television broadcasting will there be in Micronesia and what is the free paid by each inhabitant? - b) 500 new immigrants join the country.
+The cost of supplying an hour of television broadcasting equals \$120,000.
+How many hours of television broadcasting will there be in Micronesia and what is the free paid by each inhabitant? - b) 5000 new immigrants join the country.
 They have identical incomes and tastes, which differ from those of the original inhabitants.
 Each new immigrant has the following demand function: G=100-0.5P.
-How will your answer to (a) change?
+How will your answer to (a) change? - c) Is the solution of item b efficient?
+Fair?